leanghoun/leanghoun.github.io/docs/Micron/build-log.md

 ## Z Endstop

-The manual specs using 4 M3 shims to extend the barrel.
+There are supposed to be four M3 shims to extend the barrel.
 In my case, the screw is already short, so they are not necessary.
 I will use a bit of low strength thread locker later to set the proper height.

 ![Z Endstop - 1](../../../../assets/images/micron-18-z-endstop-1.jpg)
 *Z Endstop - 1*